shariq1989/cookbook/content/recipe/bhuna_gosht.md

 * Onions: Thinly slice the onions and use a lot of them.

-* Whole Spices: We use boriya chilis, bay leaves, whole cinnamon stick, cloves, black peppercorns, green cardamom, black cardamom, and then stir in ground nutmeg since whole nutmeg is difficult to come by.
+* Whole Spices: We use boriya chillies, bay leaves, whole cinnamon stick, cloves, black peppercorns, green cardamom, black cardamom, and then stir in ground nutmeg since whole nutmeg is difficult to come by.

 #### What equipment do I need to make this recipe?